StephenHanzlik/EnosJava/README.md

 For the React front end see: https://github.com/StephenHanzlik/Front_End

-For the deployed beta version see: www.mountainsnowpack.com
+For the deployed beta version see: https://safe-reef-75908.herokuapp.com/

+DNS mapping to http://www.mountainsnowpack.com/ coming soon

 ## Front End Deploy: